 My name is Quinn Brown.
 Toy design has always been my passion.
 I've been designing 3 stuff since I was old enough to hold a glue stick.
 I kept designing plenty of gadgets through high 4 school.
-For college, I went to Gershbain Design School in New York where I majored in Product 5 Design.
-I learned a lot there, and when I got an offer from HappyLand, accepting was a no-6 brainer.
-My other offer at the time was from the Haughey Toy Company, famous for developing 7 the line of dolls with big cackles.
-The pay at the Haughey Toy Company is good, but 8 HappyLand does all its own manufacturing, marketing, and, best of all, designing.
-I joined 9 HappyLand in 2004 as a Project Leader, which meant my own design team and free reign over 10 11 what projects I wanted.
+For college, I went to Gershbain Design School in New York where I majored in Product 5 6 Design.
+I learned a lot there, and when I got an offer from HappyLand, accepting was a no-7 brainer.
+My other offer at the time was from the Haughey Toy Company, famous for developing the line of dolls with big cackles.
+The pay at the Haughey Toy Company is good, but 8 9 HappyLand does all its own manufacturing, marketing, and, best of all, designing.
+I joined HappyLand in 2004 as a Project Leader, which meant my own design team and free reign over 10 what projects I wanted.
 It was and still is my dream job.

-One product that originated from my designs is the make-your-own-jewelry set called the 12 Princess Beads.
+11 One product that originated from my designs is the make-your-own-jewelry set called the 12 Princess Beads.
 The idea was completely my own.
-I first had the idea in January 2008 and I 13 14 knew right away it was going to be amazing.
-The idea behind the Princess Beads is really simple: I wanted girls to be able to make their own jewelry.
+I first had the idea in January 2008 and I 13 knew right away it was going to be amazing.
+The idea behind the Princess Beads is really 14 simple: I wanted girls to be able to make their own jewelry.
 There are already a lot of kits that 15 allow kids to string beads together, but I wanted my product to be even easier for the girls to use.
-16 Ideally, I wanted a box of pretty beads that would become sticky when sprayed with water and 17 then harden in place when they dry.
+16 17 Ideally, I wanted a box of pretty beads that would become sticky when sprayed with water and then harden in place when they dry.
 The first name that came to me was Princess Beads.
-I 18 thought this would be a great product for girls in high school.
-They could make their own 19 jewelry.
+I 18 19 thought this would be a great product for girls in high school.
+They could make their own jewelry.
 And since the product was going to be aimed at a more mature crowd, we wouldn't 20 have to be as worried about choking hazards or other sorts of misuse.
-21 the hard math and science to the whiz kids in our technology department.
+21 Of course, the challenge was finding the technology to make the toy.
+I needed the Beads 22 to become sticky only after they became wet.
+Otherwise, the Beads would clump together in the 23 box and the whole toy would be pointless.
+Fortunately, being a Project Leader means I can leave the hard math and science to the whiz kids in our technology department.
 So I contacted our chief engineer, Colin Rodriguez- he's the brains behind a lot of HappyLand's most successful products.
 On January 3, 2009, I walked into Colin's office and told him, "Colin, I'm ringing in the new year with a new idea.
 Princess Beads.
 Every high school girl will be wearing them by the end of the year."
 I told him that I needed two solutions from him.
 First, I needed a way to make the Beads stick together when wet and then stay stuck together after they dried.
 Colin promised that his team would figure something out.